-If a possession order is ignored, then the landlord can apply for a bailiff to evict the tenants.
+If a possession order is ignored, then the landlord can apply for a bailiff to remove the tenants.
 This usually involves having a County Court Bailiff enforce it and this can take 4-7 weeks.

 Is there a quicker way to evict a tenant?

 You can either use the accelerated possession order detailed below to speed up the process.
 Or if you want to avoid having to wait for a County Court Bailiff, you can apply to have the case transferred to the High Court.
 Then a High Court Enforcement Officer can handle the eviction for you.

 One way to cut down on the time eviction can take is to use an accelerated possession but this doesn’t apply to every situation.

 If you have a Section 21 notice where there is a written tenancy agreement and there are no rent arrears to handle, then you can use the accelerated procedure.
 This avoids the need for a court hearing but there is still a court fee to pay.
 You will need to use form N5B claim for possession (accelerated procedure) for this.